wadearnold/docs/docs/tutorials/paygate.md

 # Setup sftp directories
 $ sqlite3 paygate.db "INSERT INTO file_transfer_configs (routing_number, inbound_path, outbound_path, return_path) VALUES ('000000000', '/inbound', '/outbound', '/returns');"
 ```
 The command may need to be ran with elevated privileges, using `sudo` or another method.
-The database will also need to be writeable.
+The database will also need to be writable.

 Recently an admin interface to check these values was setup (default on port `:9092`), but require PayGate to be running from the latest codebase (and not the docker image above).